Global Trade Item Number (GTIN) – GS1 India

 The barcode numbers issued by GS1 India start with the number ‘890’, which is the country code for barcode numbers allocated by GS1 India.

-You can avail authenticate barcode numbers from GS1 India at different prices depending upon the number of barcodes required and the years of subscription associated with the barcode numbers.
+You can avail of authenticated barcode numbers from GS1 India at different prices depending upon the number of barcodes required and the years of subscription associated with the barcode numbers.
 You can register with GS1 India, follow some predefined steps and GS1 India will help you design and create barcodes that suit your business needs.

 To know more, contact GS1 India